ansible/aap-mcp-server/README.md

 2. **No tools available**:
    - Check that your token provides the expected user permissions
    - Verify services are enabled in your configuration
-   - Check the category configuration matches your intended tool access
+   - Check the toolset configuration matches your intended tool access

 3. **Connection refused**:
    - Ensure AAP is running and accessible at the configured base URL